sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 #### Cupertino

 Checkout the Valley Fair Mall and Santana Row.
-Valley Fair Mall is a typical mall with everything that you expect in a Canadian Mall.
-Da' Anza and Stevens Creek has plenty of eatery's around.
+Valley Fair Mall is a typical mall with everything that you expect in a Canadian mall.
+De Anza and Stevens Creek has plenty of eatery's around.
 If you haven't tried California Pizza Kitchen, you have to go immediately.
 If you want to go clubbing you have to hit up SF or Mountain View.